 It’s somewhat ironic that Josef Frank’s designs are seen as quintessentially Scandinavian, as he was actually born in Austria.
-However, he went on to adopt Swedish citizenship and create vibrant and dynamic designs that are still in production today.
+However, he went on to adopt Swedish citizenship and create vibrant and dynamic designs that are still produced today.
 Familiarize yourself with Frank's colorful botanic prints, and you’ll start to notice them everywhere.

 It seems you could add Scandinavian flair to just about every area of your home with Skagerak’s inventory.
 Take a peek at its site, and then check the list of retailers for buyer’s satisfaction.

 It may not seem worth it to order brushes all the way from Sweden, but a good brush is hard to find.
 Whether for bathroom, kitchen, or cleaning purposes, Iris Hantverk's handmade brushes are worth the shipping.

 Originally designed in 1949, the String shelving systems are proof that Scandinavian design is timeless.

 The Lassen brothers, Mogens and Flemming, may not be around anymore, but their designs lives on thanks to by Lassen.
 The iconic Kubus 4 candelabra is just the tip of the iceberg that is their genius.

 Saana ja Olli

 Each year Broste Copenhagen releases two collections including everything from tableware to textiles, lanterns to décor.
 Get your hands on a few of its pieces and your home is sure to feel much cozier.

 You’ll instantly recognize Verner Panton’s “Flower Pot” lights in &Tradition’s inventory, but shop around a bit more and you’ll find more items to lust over, including linen throw pillows in earthy colors and slim, sculptural floor lamps.

-Showcasing items from various decades of the 20th century as well as contemporary, cutting-edge designs, Gubi is the ultimate source for sophisticated design as only Scandinavians could curate.
+Showcasing items from throughout the 20th century as well as contemporary, cutting-edge designs, Gubi is the ultimate source for sophisticated design as only Scandinavians could curate.